ooni/ooni.org/content/post/not-quite-network-censorship.md

 ## Workaround

-We propose a list of possible ways to fix this issue:
+We propose the following possible solutions to fix this issue:

-- The user wanting to get access to affected website may use any of [public recursive name servers](https://en.wikipedia.org/wiki/Public_recursive_name_server) besides OpenNIC.
-OpenNIC announces usage of BIND 9.10.x via `version.bind/CH/TXT` DNS resource record and can't resolve the affected domain names;
+* To access an affected site, use any of the [public recursive name servers](https://en.wikipedia.org/wiki/Public_recursive_name_server), except for OpenNIC (which announces the usage of BIND 9.10.x via `version.bind/CH/TXT` DNS resource record and can't resolve the affected domain names);

-- UPX may expand americalatina.upx.com.br and americadonorte.upx.com.br CNAMEs to a `A` and `AAAA` records;
+* UPX may expand `americalatina.upx.com.br` and `americadonorte.upx.com.br` CNAMEs to `A` and `AAAA` records;

-- The administrator of the affected website may apply following changes in TLD registry control panel
+* The administrators of the affected sites can apply the following changes in the TLD registry control panel:

-  - `americalatina.upx.com.br` should be replaced with `ns1.upx.com.br`,
+  * `americalatina.upx.com.br` should be replaced with `ns1.upx.com.br`;
-  - `americadonorte.upx.com.br` → `ns2.upx.com.br`,
+  * `americadonorte.upx.com.br` → `ns2.upx.com.br`;
-  - `asia.upx.com.br` → `ns3.upx.com.br`.
+  * `asia.upx.com.br` → `ns3.upx.com.br`.

 ## Responsible disclosure

-On the 15th of November 2017 we have reported to UPX the issue along with a way to reproduce it.
-IPv6 incident was resolved quickly.
-CNAME incident was explained to be a fix for some operational issues and it was known to UPX that it may break backward compatibility.
-UPX assured us that affected customers were notified about the migration to new NS names long time ago.
+On 15th November 2017 we reported the issue to UPX.
+As a result, they quickly resolved the IPv6 issue.
+They also explained that the CNAME incident was a fix for some operational issues and that they were aware that this could potentially break backward compatibility.
+UPX assured us that the affected customers were notified about the migration to new NS names a long time ago.

-UPX advised us to notify the administrators of the affected websites once again pointing them to UPX customer service to avoid possible trust issues.
-We also notified administrators of "living" affected websites on the 23rd of November.
-Some of these email notifications [bounced back](https://en.wikipedia.org/wiki/Bounce_message).
+UPX also advised us to notify the administrators of the affected websites, pointing them to UPX customer service to avoid potential trust issues.
+We notified the administrators of the affected "active" websites on 23rd November 2017, but some of these email notifications [bounced back](https://en.wikipedia.org/wiki/Bounce_message).

 `¯\_(ツ)_/¯`

-We believe that the issue is indeed a misconfiguration and not an intention network interference from network filtering policy.
-We hope that our report may help other people or entities to troubleshoot and fix DNS misconfiguration that may affect the accessibility of a website.
+We believe that the issue is indeed a misconfiguration and *not* an intentional, network filtering policy.
+We hope that this report will help others to troubleshoot and fix DNS misconfiguration affecting the accessibility of sites around the world.